toddams/RazorLight/README.md

 # Includes (aka Partial views)

 Include feature is useful when you have reusable parts of your templates you want to share between different views.
 Includes are an effective way of breaking up large templates into smaller components.
-They can reduce duplication of template content and allow elements to be reused.
+They can reduce duplication of template content and allow elements to be reused. *This feature requires you to use the RazorLight Project system, otherwise there is no way to locate the partial.*

 ````CSharp
 @model MyProject.TestViewModel